open-mmlab/mmengine/docs/en/design/logging.md

 ## HistoryBuffer

-MMEngine provides HistoryBuffer class to record the trajectory of training.
-Scalars such as losses, learning rates and iteration time are saved to corresponding HistoryBuffer as an element in an array.
-In most cases, HistoryBuffer is used as an internal class.
-It works with [MessageHub](mmengine.logging.MessageHub), LoggerHook and [LogProcessor](mmengine.runner.LogProcessor) to make training log configurable.
+`HistoryBuffer` records the history of the corresponding scalar such as losses, learning rates, and iteration time in an array.
+As an internal class, it works with [MessageHub](mmengine.logging.MessageHub), LoggerHook and [LogProcessor](mmengine.runner.LogProcessor) to make training log configurable.
+Meanwhile, HistoryBuffer can also be used alone, which enables users to manage their training logs and do various statistics in an easy manner.

-However, HistoryBuffer can also be used alone, which enables users to manage their training logs and do various statistics in an easy manner.
-Therefore, we will first introduce the usage of HistoryBuffer in the following section.
-The association between HistoryBuffer and MessageHub will be introduced later in MessageHub section.
+We will first introduce the usage of HistoryBuffer in the following section.
+The association between HistoryBuffer and MessageHub will be introduced later in the MessageHub section.

-### Initialize HistoryBuffer
+### HistoryBuffer Initialization

-HistoryBuffer accepts 2 arguments, named `log_history` and `count_history`, for initialization. `log_history` records the trajectory of the training.
-For example, if the losses in the previous 3 iterations are 0.3, 0.2, 0.1 respectively, then we have `log_history=[0.3, 0.2, 0.1]`. `count_history` is more indirect.
-It controls the statistical granularity and is only applied when counting the average.
-Take the above example, if we count the average loss across iterations, then we have `count_history=[1, 1, 1]`.
+HistoryBuffer accepts `log_history`, `count_history` and `max_length` for initialization.

+- `log_history` records the history of the scaler.
+For example, if the loss in the previous 3 iterations is 0.3, 0.2, 0.1 respectively, there will be `log_history=[0.3, 0.2, 0.1]`.
+- `count_history` controls the statistical granularity and will be used when counting the average.
+Take the above example, if we count the average loss across iterations, we have `count_history=[1, 1, 1]`.
 Instead, if we count the average loss across images with `batch_size=8`, then we have `count_history=[8, 8, 8]`.
+- `max_length` controls the maximum length of the history.
+If the length of `log_history` and `count_history` exceeds `max_length`, the earliest elements will be removed.

+Besides, we can access the history of the data through `history_buffer.data`.

 ```python
 from mmengine.logging import HistoryBuffer